CumulusNetworks/docs/content/cumulus-netq-33/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Configuration-Management.md

 7. Optionally enable WJH.

-    Refer to {{<link title="Configure and Monitor What Just Happened Metrics/#view-what-just-happened-metrics" text="WJH">}} for information about this feature. *WJH is only available on Mellanox switches.*
+    Refer to {{<link title="Configure and Monitor What Just Happened" text="What Just Happened">}} for information about configuring this feature, and to {{<link title="WJH Event Messages Reference" text="WJH Event Messages Reference">}} for a description of the drop reasons. *WJH is only available on Mellanox switches.*

+    If you choose to enable WJH for this profile, you can use the default configuration which collects all statistics, or you can select **Customize** to select which categories and drop reasons you want collected.
+Click on each category and drop reason you do not want collected, then click **Done**.
+You can discard your changes (return to all categories and drop reasons) by clicking **Cancel**.

 8. To set a logging level, click **Advanced**, then choose the desired level.

-    {{<figure src="/images/netq/lcm-netq-config-profile-log-level-310.png" width="450">}}
+    {{<figure src="/images/netq/lcm-netq-config-profile-log-level-330.png" width="400">}}

 9. Optionally set a CPU usage limit for the NetQ Agent.
 Click **Enable** and drag the dot to the desired limit.

     Refer to this {{<exlink url="https://support.cumulusnetworks.com/hc/en-us/articles/360046925373-NetQ-Agent-CPU-Utilization-on-Cumulus-Linux-Switches" text="Knowledge Base article">}} for information about this feature.

 10. Click **Add** to complete the configuration or **Close** to discard the configuration.